 Do I qualify?
 To apply for a VT EPSCoR CWDD Student Scholarship, an applicant should be:

-- Vermont resident and United States citizen,
+- Vermont resident and United States citizen or permanent resident,

 - Attending or planning to attend a Vermont college in the next academic year,